davegurnell/sbt-less/README.markdown

 Acknowledgements
 ================

-Originally based on the [CoffeeScript SBT plugin], Copyright (c) 2010 Like Amdor.
+Based on the [CoffeeScript SBT plugin], Copyright (c) 2010 Like Amdor.

 Heavily influenced by the [YUI Compressor SBT plugin] by Jon Hoffman.